 - Geeq is a network of networks forming an ecosystem of interoperable blockchains.

-- $GEEQs can be freely transferred across all chains in the ecosystem and applications can be designed to interoperate as needed. who use BaaS will honor their agreements.
+- $GEEQs can be freely transferred across all chains in the ecosystem and applications can be designed to interoperate as needed.

 - There is an elegant upgrade path that does not punish users.
 If users find a better alternative, they are free to vote with their feet.